blocktrail/blocktrail-webwallet/README.md

 - Personalise your account so your friends can quickly identify you
 - QR code scanning with bitcoin URI support
 - Transactions signed locally in your browser
-- Backup document incase the worst happens
+- Backup document in case the worst happens
 - Local currency display using live price updates

 ## Mobile Wallet